 SEMESTERS AND CREDIT HOURS: Point University's Academic Calendar is based on a 12 credit hour semester.
-All online courses are offered in a 3-semester hour format.
+Courses are offered on a semester-hour basis.
+Three semester hours (or three credit hours) signifies that a course meets for one four-hour period per week for five weeks, with additional outside assignments completed with their peers in a project team.

 SEMESTERS AND COURSE LOAD: The standard course load per semester for a student is 12 credit hours.
-A semester is composed of two (2) sessions of eight (8) weeks each (a total of 16 weeks in each semester).
-In order to achieve a 12 credit hour semester load, a student must register for two (2) three credit hour course in each of the two sessions in the semester
+A semester is composed of four (4) sessions of five (5) weeks each (a total of 20 weeks in each semester).
+In order to achieve a 12 credit hour semester load, a student must register for one (1) three credit hour course in each of the four sessions in the semester:

-(8 weeks) 2 (8 weeks) 6 semester credit hours 6 semester credit hours Total (16 weeks) 12 semester credit hours
+Session One (5 weeks) 3 semester credit hours Session Two (5 weeks) 3 semester credit hours Session Three (5 weeks) 3 semester credit hours Session Four (5 weeks) 3 semester credit hours Total (20 weeks) 12 semester credit hours